Meshaal-Mouawad/AI-Powered_KPI_Extractor_Interactive_Bluebook_Generator/docs/propylene_to_ethylene_pe_ratio.rst

          </tr>
          <tr>
             <td>Unit of Measure</td>
-            <td>The unit of measure for the P/E Ratio is a dimensionless ratio, representing the quantity of propylene produced per unit of ethylene.</td>
+            <td>The unit of measure for the P/E Ratio is a dimensionless ratio, expressed as tons of propylene per ton of ethylene.</td>
          </tr>
          <tr>
             <td>Reporting Source</td>
-            <td>Data for this KPI is sourced from production reports and operational data from petrochemical facilities.</td>
+            <td>Data for this KPI is sourced from production reports and operational databases within the petrochemical facility.</td>
          </tr>
          <tr>
             <td>Comments</td>